 This residence requirement can be varied but you need to contact us to explain why the variation is required and we must be satisfied that it is a good reason.
-If there is a change in your circumstances affecting your ability to meet the residence requirement, you must notify us in writing within 30 days of becoming aware of that change.
-The transfer will be subject to duty.
+If there is a change in your circumstances and you cannot meet the residence requirement, you must notify us in writing within 30 days of becoming aware of that change.
+The transfer will then be subject to duty.

 No consideration requirement